yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/authentication/oidc-authentication-jumpcloud.md

 1. Integrate the user in JumpCloud.

-    - Navigate to **User Groups**, select the user groups you want to access YugabyteDB Aeon, and click **Save** when you are done.
+    - Navigate to **User Groups**, select the user groups you want to access YugabyteDB Anywhere, and click **Save** when you are done.

-To configure JumpCloud federated authentication in YugabyteDB Aeon, you need the following application properties:
+To configure JumpCloud federated authentication in YugabyteDB Anywhere, you need the following application properties:

 - **Client ID** and **Client Secret** of the application you created.
 These are the credentials you saved when you activated your application.
 The **Client ID** is also displayed on the **SSO** tab.